gokulm/BoltOn/docs/cli.md

-In order to create project templates and other BoltOn components from CLI, install **BoltOn.Templates** NuGet Package.
+In order to create project templates and other BoltOn components from CLI, execute:

+    dotnet new -i BoltOn.Templates

 WebAPI
 ------